cornerstone-consulting/INFIODocs/infio-docs.md

 ### Application Discovery

 **1. Application Name (Dropdown)**
-- Click the refresh button and after that click on the dropdown.
+- Click the **Refresh** button and then click on the dropdown.
 - Select the name of the application you want to configure.
 - If the application name is not available, ensure it has been added in the configuration settings.

 **2. Select Servers (Dropdown)**
-- Click the refresh button and after that and click on the dropdown to view available servers.
+- Click the **Refresh** button and then click on the dropdown to view available servers.
 - Choose the servers associated with your application.
 - Ensure that the required servers have been added in the **Configure** section before proceeding.

 **3. Is your application a third-party or Commercial Off-the-Shelf (COTS) Solution?
 (Dropdown)**
 - Select **Yes** if your application is a third-party or off-the-shelf solution.
-If yes, please verify with the vendor that it supports Babelfish before proceeding.
+If yes, verify with the vendor that it supports Babelfish before proceeding.
 - Select **No** if the application is custom-built or proprietary.

 **4. Is there any additional information you would like to provide about your application?
 (Text Box)**